-Brian Kleiner1 and Marieke Heers1 FORS
+Brian Kleiner1 (1) and Marieke Heers1 (1)

+1 FORS

-FORS Guide No. 23, Version 1.0
+FORS Guide No. 23, Version 1.1 (last update January 2025)

 March 2024

 Abstract:

 In the social sciences, requirements from funders and journals to make data available often present difficulties for researchers because of data protection issues.
 Anonymisation is a good solution for addressing the challenges of personal and sensitive data.
 This FORS Guide provides some practical guidance on how to select and apply techniques for anonymising quantitative data within a larger strategic framework for sharing.